Skip to content

 See red area

-- run the app, i.e. change from Edit Mode to Run Mode
+• Run the app - Switch from Edit Mode to Run Mode

 The Flow Builder is accessible in the app designer as well.
-You can create logics that are executed when the app is running or using different app BLOX.
-For example a Button BLOX could be used to trigger a complicated logic by connecting the Button BLOX to the Start BLOX in the app logic.
-The output of this imaginary logic could in turn be connected to a Label BLOX and populate content in the app.
+You can create logics that are executed when the app is running or using different app templates.
+For example a Button template could be used to trigger a complicated logic by connecting the Button template to the Start BLOX in the app logic.
+The output of this imaginary logic could in turn be connected to a Label template and populate content in the app.
 This is useful to create dynamic apps that react to user input.

 What are App Pages?